PURPOSE: What to do When Your Career Isn't Enough

 Once you’ve recognized that you are in a career that isn’t doing it for you, you might be wondering where to start.

-The first step is to figure out which camp you’re in - do you need to switch to a new company in the same field, look towards an encore career, or simply find fulfillment outside of your job.
+The first step is to figure out which camp you’re in - do you need to switch to a new company in the same field, look towards an encore career, find fulfillment outside of your job, or find find fulfillment within your existing job?

 You likely know which fork in the road you need to take, so answering that question is probably the easy part.
 It’s what comes after that might be the scary part.